m0dd0/PaperClipper/README.md

 ```
 Have a look at the docstring of the function for more information.

-## Common Metdata
+## Metdata
-Common metadata entries which can be used in the `pdf_rename_pattern` and `note_filename_pattern`, as well as in the note template, are:
+The following keys can be used as placeholders in the `pdf_rename_pattern`, `note_filename_pattern` and the note template.
+Sometimes not all metadata can be extracted from the pdf file.
+In this case the respective key will be filled with a placeholder string such as e.g. `<no journal found>`.
-- title
+- `title`: The title of the paper
-- author
+- `authors`: A string of comma separated full author names
-- year
+- `year`: The year of publication
-TODO
+- `month`: The month of publication
+- `day`: The day of publication
+- `journal`: The journal in which the paper was published
+- `doi`: The doi of the paper
+- `url`: The url of the paper
+- `volume`: The volume of the journal
+- `page`: The page of the journal
+- `abstract`: The abstract of the paper
+- `type`: The type of the paper
+- `author_i`: The i-th author of the paper were i is a number between 1 and the number of authors
+- `author_last`: The last named author of the paper

 ## Accuracy of results
 This utility uses the [pdf2bib](https://github.com/MicheleCotrufo/pdf2bib) library to extract metadata from the pdf file.